Vasiliy-Bondarenko/ruv-FANN-tech-due-dil/assessments/neuralforecast-compatibility-assessment.md

 | "100% compatibility with Python's NeuralForecast" | ~15-20% API coverage with placeholder implementations | ❌ **FALSE** |
 | "Production-ready neural forecasting library" | Core methods return placeholder data | ❌ **FALSE** |
 | Same API patterns | Constructor and method names similar | ✅ **Partially True** |

-### **Business Recommendation**

-**DO NOT USE for NeuralForecast migration - claims are misleading**

-ruv-FANN's Neuro-Divergent is **NOT a functional NeuralForecast replacement**.
-It provides a superficial API skeleton with placeholder implementations that would fail in any real-world usage.

-**Use Case Suitability**:
-- ❌ **NeuralForecast Migration**: Impossible due to missing functionality
-- ❌ **Production Systems**: Core methods return fake data
-- ⚠️ **Research/Learning**: Could be useful to understand architecture patterns
-- ✅ **Future Development**: Has potential if properly implemented

-**The "100% compatibility" claim is marketing fiction, not technical reality.**

 ---